dhesse/BlogCode/README.md

-# Conflicts in Africa, Explored in R
+# Blog Code

-This is a collection of scripts connected to a post [on my blog](http://data-adventures.com).
+This is a collection of scripts connected to posts
+[on my blog](http://data-adventures.com).